top of page

 I get many questions about our work with Restorative Practices.
 I am excited to share this link to an article which explains how in our work, we focus on transforming conflict by using a restorative framework.
 Enjoy!

-Harmony Under All Conditions — UVE (of-ee)
+Harmony Under All Conditions (click this link)

 Collective Voices' mission is to support people in reconnecting, repairing, and rebuilding

-relationships and communities; to interrupt cycles of conflict and violence and to lend a focused,
+and communities; to interrupt cycles of conflict, misunderstanding, isolation, and violence,

-empathetic listening ear, problem-solve current barriers, and together, find a path forward.
+empathetic listening ear, problem-solve current barriers, and together find a path forward.

 Through our services, we strive to create an environment for increased understanding and trust in order to strengthen relationships that may be challenged by hurt, conflict, power dynamics, and differing perspectives.

-approach to communication, safety, conflict, harm, and healing.
-Our services include: grief support services,
+Collective Voices offers a compassionate, trauma-informed and culturally-relevant approach to communication, safety, conflict, harm, and healing.
+Our services include: grief support services, and trainings and consulting

-and trainings and consulting around restorative practices and peacebuilding fundamentals.
+around restorative practices (RP) and peacebuilding fundamentals.

-Restorative practices are a philosophy, a set of values, and a radically transformational way of being in the world (as opposed to them just being a curriculum.)
-RP can be used both proactively to build trust, safety, and community, and as a response to misunderstandings, conflict, harm, and violence.
+and a radically transformational way of being in the world (as opposed to just being a curriculum.)

 The values of RP lie at the heart of every process we use.